 1. You Listen

 If your children are shorter than you, as often as you can, when they have something to tell you, kneel down or sit down together so you are on the same level and can really pay attention.
 After all that’s what you want your children to do when you have something important to say.
-I suspect adults who are unable1_mom_and_child to have eye contact in conversation, probably were not listened to as children.
+I suspect adults who are unable to have eye contact in conversation, probably were not listened to as children.
 (Just my guess, but something to think about.)

 Have you ever noticed that kids talk way more when they’re in the car with you?
 I think it’s because everyone is on the same level.
 Car listening is a great way to find out what your children are thinking, so limit their use of headphones in the car and listen.